seastan/lotr-lcg-set-generator/README.md

 - Make sure the screen is not locked (and doesn't lock automatically).
 - If the script started, don't touch the keyboard or mouse.

+If you need to perform some additional actions before and/or after the script starts (like unlocking your PC), you may create two additional batch scripts with your custom code:

+- `run_setup.bat`
+- `run_cleanup.bat`

+They will be called inside `run_all.bat` automatically.

 If you want to set up a Windows cron job, do the following:

 - Run `Task Scheduler`.